mapatel7/pretty-s3-index-html/README.md

 ---------

 A Bootstrap-y, pretty index.html designed to be placed at the root of a public Amazon S3 bucket, which you just want to use for displaying a list of files.
+I have added some styling and adjusted the URL according to my requirements.

 Usage
 -------